Peer-reviewed Publications

 As Sino-American competition and Russo-American tensions continue to rise, many believe that China and Russia have established an increasingly well-coordinated division of labor to undermine the United States.
 Yet, this discussion has long neglected the analysis of Sino-Russian relations in the Middle East despite the importance of that region.
 Hence, this article investigates how Russian actions there are perceived in China through the analysis of the debate among Chinese foreign policy experts.
 Russia is seen as an opportunistic actor whose behavior is only partially consistent with Chinese interests.
 However, problems related to China’s own Middle East policy and the pressure caused by the rivalry with the United States in Asia greatly limit China’s capability to adopt a more assertive approach.
 These findings prompt important considerations about the dynamics of the triangular Sino-Russian-American relations.
 They also help us to understand Chinese foreign policy and the evolution of world politics better.

-Andrea Ghiselli and Pippa Morgan (2022).
+Andrea Ghiselli and Pippa Morgan (2023).
 Building legitimacy?
 The Role of Chinese Contract Workers in Foreign Regimes’ Political Strategies.
-Review of International Political Economy.
+Review of International Political Economy, Volume 30, No. 5, 1824-1850.
 Link to the article.

 Over the past two decades, the number of Chinese workers sent overseas to complete engineering and construction projects has increased significantly along with the expanding role of Chinese companies in foreign countries, including low- and middle-income states with large populations.
 Yet, there has been little systematic analysis of this phenomenon.
 This article hypothesizes that differences in the strategies adopted by governments in democratic and non-democratic countries to boost performance-based legitimacy claims make the latter more willing to allow Chinese companies to bring Chinese workers.
 Statistical analysis of a new global country-year panel dataset from 2004 to 2019 and two case studies of Algeria and Ghana support this hypothesis.
 This article points to the importance of host regime type in shaping China’s human presence overseas, and prompts important considerations on the political consequences of job creation around (Chinese) infrastructure projects and the economic impact of Chinese workers in foreign countries.

 Andrea Ghiselli and Mohammed Alsudairi (2022).
 Exploiting China’s Rise: Syria’s Strategic Narrative and China’s Participation in Middle Eastern Politics.
-Global Policy, Volume 14, Issue S1, 19-35.
+Global Policy, Volume 14, No. S1, pp. 19-35.
 Link to the article.

 China’s rise has fueled much speculation about its potential involvement in regional crises across the world, and especially in the Middle East.
 In this debate, the agency of local actors is often ignored, and China is described as actively pursuing a long-term strategy to expand its influence in other regions at the expense of the United States.
 Taking the Syrian civil war as a case study, this study challenges, if not wholly overturns, this mainstream analysis.
 Through the comparative juxtaposition of Syrian official discourse and Chinese actions, it finds that the Syrian state articulates a strategic narrative which significantly overstates its relationship with China for domestic and foreign policy reasons.
 This narrative, which depicts China as a supporter of an anti-American regional coalition that also includes Iran and its allies, has been picked up by Western observers, thereby creating a distorted image of China’s level of engaging in Syria and the region more broadly.
 Accordingly, this paper also prompts important considerations about the dynamics of China’s engagement with the Middle East and how scholars should study it.